dddrrreee/cs140e-23win/labs/14-vm-ops/MEMORY-ORDER-cheatsheet.md

 #### 2.7.1: coherence

 Tension:
-   - correctness: we want memory acts as if there is one copy of X.
+   - correctness: we want memory to act as if there is one copy of X.  -
-   - speed: X and it's meta-data (e.g., VM translation) gets cached in different ways.
+   speed: X and its meta-data (e.g., VA to PA translations) gets cached in
+     different ways.

-     when you write X or change its mapping, these different caches may not be automatically: have to seek and destroy all copies to don't access stale data.
+     when you write X or change its mapping, these different caches may not be automatically sync'd: have to seek and destroy all copies to don't access stale data.

 Example state we have to keep coherent:
   - if data read/written: data cache (several levels) and write buffer